 Many chemicals used in the University are regulated as "hazardous substances" and "dangerous goods".
-Further information including checklists and risk assessment forms can be found on the OHS website.

 A hazardous substance is one that has the potential to harm someone's health.
 Thousands of hazardous substances, including asbestos and carcinogens, are regulated by the OHS Act.
 Hazardous substances are classified on the basis of health effects, both immediate and long-term.